 The codon positions of the nucleotide start and end positions corresponding to the reference sequence for PR were 57 and 157, for RT1 were 156 and 271 and for RT2 were 224 and 339.
 Seq2Res processed these start and end codon positions of the full-length amplicons to get the first and last DRM codon positions in the amplicons.
 These first and last DRM codon positions in the amplicons are the optimal full-length codon positions and the sequence in between the positions covers all DRMs of interest in that amplicon.
 The optimal full-length start and end codon positions obtained for PR was 66 and 149, for RT1 was 195 and 270 and for RT2 was 224 and 336 (Table 4.7).
 In further downstream processing, the amplicon sequence reads that extend from optimal start to end codon positions are considered although they are not necessarily the full-length amplicon.

 4.3.6 Prevalence of known drug resistant mutations

 Each simulated dataset had a defined proportion of resistant and sensitive sequences and therefore the prevalence of DRMs in the dataset is known prior to the analyses.
-The analyses of the simulated data using Seq2Res showed that the observed prevalences of the DRMs were, in all cases almost identical to that of the expected prevalence (Figure 4.1 and Table 4.8).
+The analyses of the simulated data using Seq2Res showed that the observed prevalences of the DRMs were, in all cases, almost identical to that of the expected prevalence (Figure 4.15 and Table 4.8).

-4.3.7 Resistance calls to antiretroviral drugs
+4.3.7 Resistance calls for HIV sequences to antiretroviral drugs

-All the simulated datasets (105 datasets), each containing one amplicon, were in Seq2Res using the default prevalence cutoff of 15%.
+All the simulated datasets (105 datasets), each containing one amplicon, were analyzed in Seq2Res using the default prevalence cutoff of 15%.
 As expected, when using the default prevalence cutoff of 15% we observed that all the viral sequences were predicted as sensitive to all drugs for the simulated datasets containing DRMs at a prevalence below 15% (0.1%, 1%, 5% and 10% datasets) (Table 4.9),

-In the simulated datasets containing resistant viral sequences at a prevalence of 15% all sequences were predicted as sensitive to PIs for samples 56252, 63377, and 4134 (Table 4.10) while intermediate and resistant drug resistance calls were observed for samples 21354 and 2368 (Table 4.10). viral sequences were predicted as resistant or intermediate resistant (Table 4.10)EFV and NVP (NNRTIs) and ETR and RPV (Table 4.10).
+In the simulated datasets containing resistant viral sequences at a prevalence of 15% all sequences were predicted as sensitive to PIs for samples 56252, 63377, and 4134 (Table 4.10) while intermediate and resistant drug resistance calls were observed for samples 21354 and 2368 (Table 4.10).
+Most viral sequences were predicted as resistant or intermediate resistant to NRTIs (Table 4.10), resistant to EFV and NVP (NNRTIs) and sensitive to ETR and RPV (Table 4.10).

-In the simulated datasets containing resistant viruses at a prevalence of 20% or 50% we find that the vast majority of the genotyping calls for all drugs showed a prediction of either resistance or intermediate resistant (Table 4.11) with the known resistance profile of the data ().
+In the simulated datasets containing resistant viruses at a prevalence of 20% or 50% we find that the vast majority of the genotyping calls for all drugs showed a prediction of either resistance or intermediate resistant (Table 4.11) significantly correlate with the known resistance profile of the data (Figure 4.15).

 4.3.8 Seq2Res web Application Programming Interface (API) and web outputs

-The Seq2Res web interface (available at http://hiv.sanbi.ac.za/tools/#/seq2res) (Figure 4.1) has been created to enable easy execution of the pipeline for HIV drug resistance genotyping with little or no bioinformatics experience.
+The Seq2Res web interface (available at http://hiv.sanbi.ac.za/tools/#/seq2res) (Figure 4.16) has been created to enable easy execution of the pipeline for HIV drug resistance genotyping for users with little or no bioinformatics experience.

-A click on “Submit job” takes users to the Seq2Res job submission page (Figure 4.1).
+A click on “Submit job” takes users to the Seq2Res job submission page (Figure 4.17).
 Users can provide a job name and upload a raw sequence file, primer file containing the forward and reverse primer details and MID file containing sample specific tags sequences.
 While the required parameters are kept to the bare minimum on the initial website to avoid confusion, users can also set a number of other parameters for the analysis in the advanced options.
 Users are informed by email about the completion of their job.